Privacy Policy

 • Employment Information: Employment history, role details, salary, performance reviews, and other employment-related data.

-• Sensitive Data: Health data (such as medical certificates), criminal background checks, and safeguarding information (where applicable).
+• Sensitive Data: Health data (such as medical certificates), criminal background checks, safeguarding information, details information about criminal allegations or court orders (where applicable).

 • School and Childcare Provider Data: Information regarding staff, pupils, parents, and other individuals in relation to HR and data protection services.